+3.3.3 Incident Response Team Under Kalimpong

-3.3.3 INCIDENT RESPONSE TEAM UNDER KALIMPONG
+INCIDENT RESPONSE TEAM DISRICT LEVEL.

-3.3.4 EMERGENCY OPERATING CENTRE (EOC) :
+3.3.4 Emergency Operating Centre (EOC):

-EOC cum Control Room started under Kalimpong Disaster Management Department from January 2019 manned by Civil Defence Volunteers round the clock.
-As per the instruction of the state the on duty staff have to keep a close tab on weather through IMD website, monitor weather channels, maintain contact with the state Control room and block Control rooms.
-An all clear siren has to be blared at 9am followed by SITREP at 11am everyday.Details of DEOC in Chapter 5(5.2).
+DEOC cum Control Room started under Kalimpong Disaster Management Department from January 2019 manned by Civil Defence Volunteers round the clock.
+As per the instruction of the state the on-duty staff has to keep a close tab on the weather condition through IMD website, monitor weather channels, maintain contact with the State Control Room and Block Control Rooms.
+An all clear siren has to be blared at 9am followed by SITREP at 11am everyday.
+Details of DEOC in Chapter 5(5.2).